flurrux/insta-loader/README.md

 ## previous breakage

-July 8th 2023
+August 6th 2023

-Instagram changed their DOM which caused the download buttons in the main feed to be placed incorrectly and also broke the username lookup.
+Video downloads were broken again due to a slightly broken username-lookup.
-both should be working again with the latest release (1.3.20).
+it should be working again with the latest release (1.3.22).

 ## current limitations are: